vavrines/Kinetic.jl/paper/paper.md

 # Summary

-Kinetic.jl is a lightweight finite volume toolbox written in the Julia programming language for the study of computational mechanics and scientific machine learning.
+Kinetic.jl is a lightweight finite volume toolbox written in the Julia programming language for the study of computational physics and scientific machine learning.
 It is an open-source project hosted on GitHub and distributed under MIT license.
 The main module consists of KitBase.jl for basic physics and KitML.jl for neural dynamics.
 The library provides a rich set of numerical flux functions and source terms.
 Any advection-diffusion type mechanical or neural equation can be set up and solved in the framework.
+The techniques of scientific machine learning can be integrated seamlessly to build data-driven closure models and accelerate calculation of nonlinear terms.
-It is designed to balance the programming flexibility for scientific research, the algorithmic efficiency for applications, and the simplicity for educational usage.
+The package is designed to balance the programming flexibility for scientific research, the algorithmic efficiency for applications, and the simplicity for educational usage.

 # Statement of need